1850s Pacific typhoon seasons

 This article encompasses the 1850s Pacific typhoon seasons.
 The list is very incomplete; information on early typhoon seasons is patchy and relies heavily on individual observations of travellers and ships.
 There were no comprehensive records kept by a central organisation at this early time.

 1850 season

 A typhoon struck Manila Bay in the Philippines in May.
 Around 1850, a typhoon killed about 50 people on Rongelap Atoll in the Marshall Islands.
+Two fierce typhoons struck Japan in August and September 1850; the first one, a powerful storm comparable to the 1828 Siebold typhoon, struck Buzen Province in northeastern Kyushu and rolled through the Chugoku region on 18 August, destroying 459 houses in the Akizuki Domain (now central Fukuoka Prefecture) alone; and the second one affected much of western Japan between the Kyushu and Chubu regions on 12 September.

 1851 season

 A typhoon struck Passi in the Philippines in December.